TezDevs/digital-hooligan/docs/attention-first-draft.md

 ## 2. The Moment That Matters

-Most dashboards are evaluated in calm moments.
+Dashboards are usually evaluated in calm moments.
-They look fine during planning meetings, weekly reviews, or demos.
+They look fine in planning meetings, weekly reviews, or demos.

 But dashboards don’t earn their keep in calm moments.
 They matter when something is already going wrong.

-That moment usually has the same characteristics: time pressure, partial information, and real consequences.
+That moment tends to look the same: time pressure, partial information, and real consequences.

 An alert fires.